English is often privileged to the detriment of Spanish.

 Don’t go down this path unless you have an advanced level of Spanish!

-Register for an online platform like Superprof, fill out your profile with your experience and your teaching style.
+One very effective way to find students for your Spanish lessons is to register for an online platform like Superprof, fill out your profile with your experience and your teaching style.

 What does being bilingual mean?

 This word is often used incorrectly.
 To be bilingual means that you speak Spanish as well as you speak your mother tongue.

 So you are able to understand, write, and speak fluently, as well as you can speak English!